 Do you have a liquor license?
 No, we do not serve alcohol.
 Guests who stay overnight in the cabins are welcome to bring their own alcohol for responsible consumption that does not interfere with the experience of other guests.
 Groups wishing to serve alcohol to their members must secure the appropriate event license from the Liquor Corporation.

 Is Sundog Retreat a religious place?
 No, we are not affiliated with any religion.
 While many people respond to the spiritual energy in the land and the physical arrangement of our buildings, we make no attempt to convert anyone to anything!
 The spaces have been appreciated by people who have taken part in ceremonies reflecting Buddhist, First Nation, Christian, yoga and other traditions.
-The Nook includes a small meditation space that is available for all guests.
+Our Wellness Room is used for exercise and yoga.

 Can I have a wedding here?
 We have a policy that requires weddings to be kept to a maximum of 50 people and all the cabins be rented for a minimum of two nights.
 This allows for privacy for the wedding (with no other guests on site) and lets us help you create an unforgettable environment.